kristophM/robot_forest_hugo/content/about/_index.md

 I'm always happy to chat about new opportunities, consulting, ideas, or just have a coffee and chat!
 Shoot me an email anytime at [kristoph (at) robotforest.io](mailto:kristoph@robotforest.io) or connect on [LinkedIn](https://www.linkedin.com/in/kristophermatthews/).

+## By the way, why _"Robot 'Forest'"?_

+I spent time in my career as a machine learning (ML) engineer and came across an algorithm for classification called "Random Forest."
+I was always impressed by its role in intelligent decision making.
+This, combined with living near a forest and working on robotics gave birth to "Robot Forest"!